anton-k/handle-pattern-servant-app/README.md

 ### Flexibility of record-style interfaces

-I'd like to metion how easy it's to adapt our interfaces.
+I'd like to mention how easy it's to adapt our interfaces.
 As they are expressed as plain functions in the records.
 Let's consider logging example.
-We need to define the logging context dedicated to specific route. for example we need to prefix the logs with the name of the route.
+We need to define the logging context dedicated to specific route.
+For example we need to prefix the logs with the name of the route.

 We can adapt the whole logging interface by plugging the function: